-During canopy foliage sampling, only sunlit vegetation is collected and analyzed.
+During canopy foliage sampling, only sunlit vegetation is targeted for collection and analysis.
 A variety of techniques are used to accomplish this, from hand clippers and pole pruners in short-stature sites to line launchers, slingshots and unmanned aerial samplers in tall-stature sites.
 The sampling method is recorded in the field data.